kapv89/tabel/readme.md

     // uuid for your inserts.
 The orm checks for uniqueness of the uuid
     // when its generating it.
     // Can generate composite keys.
-    // If using autoId on postgres, use uuid column for your key(s)
+    // If using autoId on postgresql, use uuid column for your key(s)
     // If using autoId on any other db, use a 36 length varchar

     perPage: 25,